I THINK SOMETIMES

 </script>

-In the asyncData method we can access the $content property and fetch our blog posts.
-In this case we use the only() method to only return a small number of fields from each post, in this case since we are displaying a list we don't need the whole body of our posts and this way we can improve the performance of our blog index.
+We can use the queryContent composable to fetch our blog posts.
+In this case we use the only() method to only return a small number of fields from each post since we don't need the whole body of our posts and this way we can improve the performance of our blog index.

-slug is going to represent the URL for our blog post, for example, for my-first-post.md the slug is going to be my-first-post.
+_path is going to represent the relative URL for our blog post, for example, for my-first-post.md the _path is going to be /my-first-post.

 If we go to localhost:3000 we should see how our list looks, it's very simple but you can add some CSS styling to better reflect your personality.